Duncan1106/secureLogin/README.md

 # secureLogin

-Trying to create a safe login with php, sql and a bit css to make it pretty
+trying to create a safe login with php sql and a bit css to make it pretty

+## Features

+- password hashing with salt and pepper
+- single call to database
+- login, register and password reset
+- and many more features that i forgot